alumina-lang/alumina/MISSING.md

 ## General

 - An actual CLI interafce for the compiler so it can compile more than one hardcoded file.
-- Equality comparison for slices (should be fixed, memcmp is not appropriate everywhere)
-  - Can be restricted to slices of primitive types once builtin protocols are implemented
 - Whole const_eval thing.
 It's very ad-hoc and messy.
 Full const-eval is not a priority, but it needs to be good enough so `consts` and enum members can have values that people usually put there + in as much as compiler intrinsics need them.
 - Force inlining in IR (especially for slice coercions - function call is an overkill)